 The addition of the Vasari Corridor changed the character of the bridge considerably.
 There were originally four towers guarding the entrances to the Ponte Vecchio bridge.
 When the corridor was built, one family refused to tear their tower down, so Vasari was forced to build a “detour” to go around it.
 The Mannelli tower can still be seen on the south side of the Arno today.

 4 – Adolf Hitler was a fan

 Benito Mussolini wanted his guest of honour Adolf Hitler to admire the view of Florence Italy from the Vasari Corridor during his State Visit in 1939.
 So he had the original three windows in the centre of the bridge made into one large viewing gallery for this benefit.

 They say it may be just as well that Benito Mussolini did this for Adolf Hitler.
 As legend has it that this view convinced him and his German officers to spare the Ponte Vecchio Bridge from being destroyed during their 1944 retreat.
 Instead, they went on to destroy all the other bridges in the city, during the end of World War II.

 Then only reduced the buildings at both ends of the Ponte Vecchio bridge to rubble, in order to block the streets and

 5 – The Lockers of Love – A tribute to the art of goldsmithing

 The bronze bust that you see on the Ponte Vecchio Bridge is of Benvenuto Cellini.
 The statue was erected in 1901 to commemorate the 400th birthday of the Florentine goldsmith.
 He was a master goldsmith, sculptor, musician and artist (amongst other things).
 His statue is there to watch over the glittering windows of these prestigious shops.

 Legend has it that if you or your loved one attach a padlock to any part of the bridge.
 Then throw away the key into the Arno River, then you will have eternal love.
-This became so popular that the overabundance of padlocks gave the bridge a gaudy appearance and the government had resorted to having them gradually removed to try and clean it up.
+This legend has become so popular that the overabundance of padlocks has given the bridge a gaudy appearance.
+To fix this the government had resorted to having them gradually removed to try and clean it up.